A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 2/README.md

 ### Party Level and Target Allocation of Treasure

-- Level 4: At start of the book the party are at or within 200xp of level 5
+- Level 4: At start of the book the party are at or within 200xp of level 5 and should have received all level 4 treasure in book 1
 - Level 5: After the inital murder investigation
 - Level 6: After they reach Foxglove Manor
 - Level 7: After they reach Magnimar
+- Level 8: The party should be close to level 8 at the end of the book and therefore should receive all of the level 7 treasure in this book

+Target for this book is therefore 3000 level adjusted XP

 Level | Total gp | Permanent Items         | Consumables                        | Cash    | Part
 ------|----------|-------------------------|------------------------------------|---------|-----
   5   | 1,350gp  | **6th:** 2 **5th:** 2   | **6th:** 2 **5th:** 2 **4th:** 2   |   320gp |
   6   | 2,000gp  | **7th:** 2 **6th:** 2   | **7th:** 2 **6th:** 2 **5th:** 2   |   500gp |
   7   | 2,900gp  | **8th:** 2 **7th:** 2   | **8th:** 2 **7th:** 2 **6th:** 2   |   720gp |

 [Full Level to Wealth Chart](http://2e.aonprd.com/Rules.aspx?ID=581)